 Dr Christine Aicardi originally trained in applied mathematics, computer sciences and project management, with a MEng from the Ecole Nationale des Ponts et Chaussées in France.

 She worked for many years in the Information and Communication Technologies industry, where she held a variety of positions (analyst/programmer, junior consultant, sales engineer, major account manager).

 She returned to higher education and came to Science and Technology Studies in 2003 as a mature student.
-After her MSc at the London Centre for the History of Science, Medicine and Technology, she was funded by the ESRC through her doctoral studies, and in 2010, she completed her PhD in Science and Technology Studies at UCL, in the area of Artificial Life.
+After her MSc at the London Centre for the History of Science, Medicine and Technology, she was funded by the Economic and Social Research Council (ESRC) through her doctoral studies, and in 2010, she completed her PhD in Science and Technology Studies at University College London, in the area of Artificial Life.